• Menu

 A. Morocco is a relatively safe country but you’ll want to take extra precaution in the cities, particularly Marrakech.
 We recommend a shoulder bag or backpack that has safety features, such as one from PacSafe.
 Most of their bags have slash proof panels and handles so that an opportunistic thief can’t just grab your bag and run.

-Q. Should I bring a swimming suit?
-Will there be time to swim?
+Q. Should I bring a swimsuit?

 6. TECHNOLOGY including CELL PHONES, CAMERAS and COMPUTERS